oVirt/ovirt-site/source/uncategorized/storage-domain-versions.html.md

 ### Requirements

 *   All nodes in the cluster must have 5a0b2c9 "Do not lock the image when preparing the VM path" (vdsm >= 4.9.4) to avoid the LVM mda corruption

+### Export Domains

+Export domains cannot be upgraded; they must be created in the version 3 format (and previous versions of VDSM won't be able to attach it to a V1/V2 pool).

 ### Upgrade